13th Guards Poltavaskaya

 When the encampment was used in semi-permanent circumstances, there were two methods of erecting the palatka.

-2.The tent was erected over wooden internal planking frame as above with an an external sloping planking surface which was installed directly on the ground.
+2.The tent was erected over a wooden internal planking frame with an an external sloping planking surface which was installed directly on the ground, as shown in the images below.
 The interior fittings were the same as the recessed tent.
 This method was the usual method of erection during winter months.

 During the winter months the palatka was also insulated.
 Straw mats 7-10 cm thick, woven in the shape of the roof and side panels were stitched onto the outer side of the palatka panel seams.
 Another palatka canvas was laid directly over the insulating panels, which were then sandwiched between the inner and outer canvasses, ensuring the entrances and guy ropes were correctly aligned and corresponded.
 On frozen ground, the floor was insulated with straw mats or a layer of moss, with the exception of the area where the stove is installed.
 To fully construct a winter insulated 10 man palatka over a recessed earth took between 8-10 hours.
 An iron portable camping stove with a spark catcher was installed.

 Plan and side elevation image from an official period RKKA manual showing the dimensions and how the palatka was to be erected for insulated winterized conditions.
 Key: 1.
 Entrance steps.
 2. Weapon rack.
-3. Bunk platform.
+3. Raised bunk platform with storage space for below each bunk for personal equipment.
 4.Portable cast iron stove.
 5. Spark catcher.
 6. Chimney flue.
 7. Table.
 8. Bench.
-Note: the side elevation image shows the tent outline in cross hatch marking,denoting the insulating material and also shows in Russian cursive writing the word for snow (снег/snyeg), which was compacted at the palatka base for further insulation and wind resistance.
+Note: the side elevation image shows the tent outline in cross hatch marking,denoting the winter insulating material and also shows in Russian cursive writing the word for snow (снег/snyeg), which was compacted at the palatka base for further insulation and wind resistance.
 To prevent fires, the chimney flue was routed through the earth embankment in a recessed tent and below ground on a ground surface erected tent.Whilst it would have probably been sufficiently warm, with a 10 men section inside it would have been somewhat claustrophobic for prolonged winter periods!

 During the hot weather conditions of the summer months the tents did not warrant the installation of a stove.

 Below: Images from the training manual of how to install the stove chimney.
-From Left to Right: on level ground surface, recessed earthwork and the portable stove with spark catcher attached.
+Left to Right: on level ground surface, a recessed earthwork and the portable stove with spark catcher attached.

 5. Shinel "Skatka" bedroll.